jamsea/blog-jameshush-com/content/blog/from-midwest-intern-to-la-video-editor-with-issac-stolzer-gary/index.md

 `youtube:https://www.youtube.com/embed/ceeSPZb64Zw`

 Today we have Isaac Stolzer-Gary, artist relations, social media manager, and content creator at .strandberg\* Guitars.
-He’s also guitarist for The World Is Quiet Here, runs the YouTube channel Riffified, and freelance video editor for brands like Gear Gods, Guitar Messenger, and Spectre Sound Studios.
+He’s also the guitarist for The World Is Quiet Here, runs the YouTube channel Riffified, and freelance video editor for brands like Gear Gods, Guitar Messenger, and Spectre Sound Studios.

 # About Isaac Stolzer-Gary